elikatz/el-webserver/readme.txt

-The webserver is a bit hacked together because I wasn't completely sure what was expected.
 It handles GET as a webserver should but I didn't whether that was the same as the GET method in forms (like POST) so I didn't implement that.
 It wouldn't be hard to do.
 Just split on '?' and then split that on '&' and then on '='.
 I've done it in Perl and C++ before.